Pryers was able to help restore justice after the removal of a ureteric stent led to our client, Jasmine, being hospitalised with sepsis.

 Pryers was able to instruct an expert urologist who confirmed that there was a seven-month delay in removing the stent.
 The expert concluded that Jasmine should have received definitive treatment within six weeks of the stent insertion, and that the delay in removing it caused numerous infections, and the stent to become encrusted.
 He was also critical of the pre-operative urine tests and the fact that no antibiotics were given prior to surgery, which increased the risk of suffering sepsis.

-Jasmine was happy to accept an offer of £27,000 from the defendants.
+Jasmine was happy to accept an offer of £27,000 from the defendant.